lykjohn/Quantitative-Risk-Dashboard/README.md

   <summary><strong>PHASE 1: Asset Specification <strong></summary>
   Users will specify the ticker symbol, quantity, and current price for each asset of their choice.
 One’s chosen assets can range from stocks, ETF, currencies, cryptocurrencies, etc., be they foreign or domestic.
 This process replaces manual asset lookupd in <a href="https://finance.yahoo.com/"> Yahoo Finance</a>, and compiles a dataframe consisting the asset returns ready for analysis.
 The default unit of price data is in USD.
 With that in mind, user can now apply Exploratory Data Analysis (EDA) methods to the loaded data.
   <br/>
-  In the following example, the user is searching up Apple (AAPL), JP Morgan (JPM), Lockheed Martin (LMT), and Tesla (TSLA)'s stocks to retrieve return data from 10/31/2019-10/31/2021.
+  In the following example, the user is listing Apple (AAPL), JP Morgan (JPM), Lockheed Martin (LMT), and Tesla (TSLA)'s stocks as part of their portfolio.
+There are 4 stocks in total with a Net Liquidation Value (NLV) of $288755- the final worth of the user's account once all  positions are closed.
+The panel also displays the current allocation of each of the selected assets per portfolio.
+In this case, the account consists of 20.75% Apple-Technology, 17.65% JP Morgan-Financials, 23.02% Lockheed Martin-Industrials, and 38.58% Tesla-Consumer Cyclical, which seems fairly allocated.
   <img src="images/Multivariate-Asset Specification.png" alt='Asset Specification' width='1000' height='350'>
 </details>